-- (a) Whether rent concessions satisfy the criteria to be accounted for using the practical expedient introduced by the amendments to IFRS 16; - (b) Assessing whether the entity has reasonable assurance as to whether it will comply with the conditions attached to government grants; - (c) Determining the net realisable value of inventory that has become slow moving due to the effects of COVID-19; - (d) Calculating the recoverable amount for cash generating units that exhibit indicators of impairment as at the period end, and determining the amount of goodwill impairment attributable to the cash generating units; and - (e) Determining which information obtained subsequent to period end provides evidence of conditions that existed as at the end of the reporting period ('adjusting events after the reporting period') and which do not ('non-adjusting events after the reporting period').
-For disclosure of non-adjusting events after the reporting period, refer to Note 11.
+- (a) Whether rent concessions satisfy the criteria to be accounted for using the extension to the practical expedient introduced by the amendments to IFRS 16; - (b) Assessing whether the entity has reasonable assurance as to whether it will comply with the conditions attached to government grants; - (c) Determining the net realisable value of inventory that has become slow moving due to the effects of COVID-19; - (d) Calculating the recoverable amount for cash generating units that exhibit indicators of impairment as at the period end; and - (e) Determining which information obtained subsequent to period end provides evidence of conditions that existed as at the end of the reporting period ('adjusting events after the reporting period') and which do not ('non-adjusting events after the reporting period').
+For disclosure of non-adjusting events after the reporting period, refer to Note 13.